Clinical Performance and Quality Measures for STEMI and NSTEMI

 - Facilities that treat patients with AMI should participate in a national or regional AMI registry that provides regular performance reports based on benchmarked data.

-Keywords: Acute Coronary Syndrome, Angiography, Biological Markers, Cardiac Catheterization, Cardiac Rehabilitation, Diagnostic Imaging, Electrocardiography, Exercise Test, Fibrinolytic Agents, Guideline, Heart Arrest, Heart Failure, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Hypothermia, Induced, Myocardial Infarction, Myocardial Ischemia, Out-of-Hospital Cardiac Arrest, Percutaneous Coronary Intervention, Platelet Aggregation Inhibitors, Quality of Health Care, Reperfusion, Risk Assessment, Stroke
+Keywords: Acute Coronary Syndrome, Angiography, Biomarkers, Cardiac Catheterization, Cardiac Rehabilitation, Diagnostic Imaging, Electrocardiography, Exercise Test, Fibrinolytic Agents, Guideline, Heart Arrest, Heart Failure, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Hypothermia, Induced, Myocardial Infarction, Myocardial Ischemia, Out-of-Hospital Cardiac Arrest, Percutaneous Coronary Intervention, Platelet Aggregation Inhibitors, Quality of Health Care, Reperfusion, Risk Assessment, Stroke

 < Back to Listings